 ESG continues to evolve

-Overall, June’s Peer Session sparked a lively discussion and many insights about building more sustainability into a company’s practices and supply chain.
+Overall, June’s Roundtable sparked a lively discussion and many insights about building more sustainability into a company’s practices and supply chain.
 For many companies, the conversation around ESG is just beginning.
 “ESG is slowly being brought into the realm of decision making in companies, but it’s still usually on the CO2 and environmental aspect,” says Guarisse.
 “There’s still room to grow on other aspects of ESG.”